sofia-aguirre/express-dynamic-routes/README.md

 * **major components of the app**  -  GET `/users/2a98cef`
 * **expressing hierarchies**       -  GET `/departments/44/employees/2`

-> Request Params are not always nonsense IDs.
+> Request params are not always nonsense IDs.
 Names can be used in some systems: `/departments/physics/employees/LutherRichard`

 Common cases for **Query Parameters**:
 * **searches**             -  GET `/?q=kittens`